Digital Nomad Life in Quetzaltenango, Guatemala

 What residency documents or visas did I need if I will be in Quetzaltenango for a while?

 "If you are planning to stay in Quetzaltenango for an extended period, you will need a valid passport.
 Upon arrival, you will be granted a 90-day tourist visa.
 If you plan to stay longer than 90 days, you will need to apply for a visa extension through the Guatemalan Immigration Office.
 If you are planning to work or study, you may need to apply for a specific work or student visa.
 It's important to check with the Guatemalan embassy or consulate in your home country for the most accurate and up-to-date information.
-Please note that visa requirements can change and vary depending on your nationality," remarked one foreigner who made the move to Quetzaltenango.
+Please note that visa requirements can change and vary depending on your nationality," said one person in Quetzaltenango.

 Get Quote